-The parts that come together to form a door frame include the cripple studs which transfer the load from the wall top plate to the header.
-The header is then supported by the jack and king studs along the sides and these transfer the wall load to the soleplate which in turn transfers the load to the floor joists and then to the foundation.
+The parts that come together to form a door frame include: the cripple studs, which transfer the wall load from the top plate to the door header.
+The header is supported by the jack and king studs along the sides where the load is transferred to the soleplate, which in turn transfers the load to the floor joists and foundation.

 With the wall covering removed, there are two choices for removing the existing framing to make room for a new door.
-The studs that fall within the new opening can be cut to form the required cripples at the top, or all the framing can be removed and new pieces installed.
+1-the studs that fall within the new opening can be cut to form the required cripples at the top, or 2-all the framing can be removed and all new pieces installed.

 Saving the studs may be the easiest way, but both methods have their advantages and disadvantages.
 Removing them completely will mean an easier cutting job, but require additional framing and wall repair.
 Preserving them can make repairing the wall easier, but cutting them off straight can be difficult.

-To preserve the cripple studs, calculate where to cut them by adding the jamb height (included in the packaging for pre-hung doors) and the header size (calculated below), plus ½inch wiggle room.
+To preserve the cripple studs, calculate where to cut them by adding the jamb height (included in the packaging for pre-hung doors), and the header size (calculated below), plus ½inch wiggle room.
 Remove the plaster or drywall to this point and cut a straight line across the studs you want to save.

-Measure from the finished floor and use a square to mark both faces and edges of the boards.
+Measure from the finished floor and use a square to mark both faces and edges of the wood.
 Use a handsaw to cut squarely along the lines to ensure a good, flush fit against the header you will be adding.
 To avoid binding of the saw blade while you're cutting, wedge 2x4's between the floor and top plate to support the wall weight.
-If you're working on a load bearing wall leave the supports in place until you have installed all the new framing.
+If you're working on a load bearing wall, leave the supports in place until you have installed all the new framing.

 Choose an existing studs to serve as the first king stud and then determine if it's necessary to install a new one on the other side, or if one of the studs can be shimmed to do the job.
 If you can't find two ideal candidates to serve as king studs, which is very likely, you'll have to add a new 2x4 on one side of the new opening.

-To find the location for the second king stud add the jamb width, plus 3 inches for jacks and 1 inch for wiggle room.
+To find the location for the second king stud, add the jamb width, plus 3 inches for jacks, and 1 inch for wiggle room.
 Measure from the inside of the first king stud and mark this point on the soleplate.
 Keep this measurement and use it again to cut the header length in the next phase of the framing.